GoogleCloudPlatform/document-ai-samples/README.md

 ## Samples

-* [PDF Splitter Sample](https://github.com/GoogleCloudPlatform/document-ai-samples/tree/main/pdf-splitter-python): This project uses the Document AI API to split PDF documents.
+* [PDF Splitter Sample](pdf-splitter-python/): This project uses the Document AI API to split PDF documents.
-* [Web App Demo](https://github.com/GoogleCloudPlatform/document-ai-samples/tree/main/web-app-demo): This project is a fullstack application that uses Document AI to process different types of documents.
+* [Web App Demo](web-app-demo/): This project is a fullstack application that uses Document AI to process different types of documents.
 This application currently supports Form, Invoice and OCR processors.
 * [Tax Processing Pipeline](tax-processing-pipeline-python/): This project uses the Document AI API to classify, parse, and calculate a tax form using multiple document types.
 * [Fraud Detection](fraud-detection-python/): This project uses the Document AI Invoice Parser with EKG and Google Maps to store document Entities in BigQuery.
+* [BQ Connector](bq-connector/): This project uses the Document AI API to process a document, format the result and save it into a BigQuery table.

 ### Test Document Files